Emergency Preparedness Step 3 – Preparing For House Fires

-*** 7 people die every day from a home fire, most impacting children and the elderly***
+7 people die every day from a house fire, mostly impacting children and the elderly.

-I don’t think a single person would ever regret going over fire safety with their family every once in a while, if at some point their house caught on fire and they actually had to use the things they had routinely reviewed.
+I don’t think a single person would ever regret going over fire safety with their family every once in a while, if at some point they experience a house fire and they actually had to use the things they had routinely reviewed.

 Take the time.
 Commit to doing this.
 This week.
 Make it a priority.